Cheap, easy ways to give back

 It's that time of year when doing good is en vogue.
 Salvation Army bell-ringers greet shoppers.
 Volunteers line up to serve food to the less fortunate.
 And local fire stations make calls for donations.

-While it seems corporations may make the biggest donations, it's everyday Americans who keep charities afloat.
-Last year, charitable giving totaled $316.23 billion, with $228.93 billion of that coming from individuals, says Jim Yunker, a director for the Giving USA Foundation.
+While it seems as if corporations make the biggest donations, it's everyday Americans who keep charities afloat.
+Last year, charitable giving totaled $335.17 billion, with $267.7 billion of that coming from individuals, according to the Giving USA Foundation.

 Here are some quick ways to give back on a budget.